andreventuravale/esbuild-plugin-wildcard-imports/README.md

   - Cause: under investigation
   - Documentation: <a href="./tests/known-issues/esm-export-aggregation-does-not-work/test.js">./tests/known-issues/esm-export-aggregation-does-not-work/test.js</a>

-### Limitations

-- require.resolve is not supported
-  - Reason: needs further research on how it is supposed to work
-  - Documentation: <a href="./tests/limitations/require-resolve-not-supported/test.js">./tests/limitations/require-resolve-not-supported/test.js</a>

 ### Behaviors

 - node_modules are always ignored

+- Only the following kind of paths are supported:
+  - dynamic-import
+  - import-statement
+  - require-call

 - it acts on paths containing one of these characters: `?` `+` `*` `{` `}` `[` `]` `(` `)`